We've independently reviewed this article to make sure it's as accurate as we can make it.

 - You want to heat more than one room at once

-- You are looking for an economic way to heat multiple rooms simultaneously
+- You are looking for an economical way to heat multiple rooms simultaneously

 - You want to heat multiple rooms without losing too much floor space